Zettelkasten End of Year for 2022

 I read a lot of online resources that often get organized as files in Obsidian.
 I also compulsively add to my Reading List or bookmark all my browser tabs when researching a specific topic.

-Sometimes I’ll see a pattern in technology news coverage3 that reminds me of a song.
-Sometimes links or topics collide during the week or as late as Sunday afternoon and then I am reminded of a song.
+Sometimes I’ll see a pattern in technology news coverage that reminds me of a song.
+Sometimes links or topics collide during the week or as late as Sunday afternoon and _then_ I am reminded of a song.

 So far, Fudge Sunday has ~50 posts published for 2022.
 For this issue, that list was narrowed down to my personal Top 10 and I’ve included the links that inspired the posts and extracted them below.